Stephanie Batiste

 - A.B., Cum Laude, Sociology, minor in African American Studies

 Dr. Batiste’s research areas include Race and Racism, Performance Studies, African American Literature and Culture, American Studies, Cultural Studies, and U.S. History.
-Her interdisciplinary work has appeared in Text & Performance Quarterly, The Black Scholar, The New Centennial Review, International Journal of Screen Dance, The Journal of Haitian Studies as well as multiple collections and anthologies.
+Her interdisciplinary work has appeared in Text & Performance Quarterly, The Black Scholar, The New Centennial Review, International Journal of Screen Dance, and The Journal of Haitian Studies as well as other collections and anthologies.

 Research Areas

 - c.
-1945-present
+1860-present

 - Creative Writing and/or Performance